 Foster and Adoptive Families

-About Foster and Adoptive Families
+What are Foster and Adoptive Families?

-Challenges of Foster and Adoptive Children and Families
+Challenges of Foster and Adoptive Families

 With children, ambiguous loss often arises as a struggle faced during the transition.
 Some children in foster care have parents/family that are physically no longer in the child’s life, but psychologically, the child still feels their presence.
-This creates feelings of ambiguous loss in the child, which can come along with grief and resentment towards the foster family.
+This creates feelings of ambiguous loss in the child, which can come along with grief and resentment towards the foster and adoptive family.
 Parents are encouraged to acknowledge this loss with the child, as well as openly discuss the child’s feelings of grief and increase their human connection with support networks (Mitchell 2016).

 Kinship Caregivers